• Skip to primary navigation

 How to Make BBQ Smoked Meatballs

-3. Place meatballs on preheated smoker and smoke from 30-40 minutes or until internal temperature for 165 degrees Fahrenheit.
+3. Place meatballs on preheated smoker and smoke for 30-40 minutes or until internal temperature reaches 165 degrees Fahrenheit.

 5. Remove from smoker and gently stir in BBQ sauce.
 Serve immediately.